benory/1520s-project-website/index.markdown

 ![1520s Project banner](/images/1520s_banner.png)

-The 1520s Project is an open-source repository of more than 250 scores of European polyphonic music, ca. 1510–1540.
+The 1520s Project is an open-source repository of more than <span id="roundwork-count"></span> scores of European polyphonic music, ca. 1510–1540.
 It seeks to address how, when, and where a radically new style of polyphonic music emerged in the 1520s.
 Read [about the project](about) or [browse the project's scores](browse). <br><br>

 #### Project data
 + Number of works: <span id="work-count"></span>